sabadam32/game-o/README.md

 ![Python Version from PEP 621 TOML][version-url]

 This is an interest project to learn programming with the arcade library.
 My goal is to build a game toolset that is educational for entry level users.
-Learning Godot, Unity, or even PyGame for a firt attempt can be overwhelming.
+Learning Godot, Unity, or even PyGame for a first attempt can be overwhelming.
 I see this helping game jammers or teachers in classroom settings.
 Also places like CoderDojo's would be a good spot for this type of thing.

 ## Installation